ndwarshuis/org-sql/README.md

 Run `org-sql-user-reset`.
 This will drop all tables associated with `org-sql`.
 In the case of SQLite, this will also delete the database file.

+### Pulling data out

+If you make changes in the database, run `org-sql-user-pull` to obtain the current database state.
+This will return a list where each member has the file path and its corresponding org-tree.
+Each org-tree can then be converted to a string using `org-ml-to-string` from the `org-ml` library.

+For now this will pull all the contents of the database.
+Fine-grained query control is planned for a future release.

 ### Debugging

 The interactive functions above will print a "success" message if the client